jpotts/alfresco-developer-series/content/tutorial/tutorial.md

     If you get a permissions problem you may have to run `chmod u+x run.sh` first.

-    This will start up an Alfresco server with your repo tier AMP and it will leave it running.
+    This will start up a Tomcat server with the Alfresco WAR and Share WARS deployed along with your repository tier AMP and your Share tier AMP.
-4. In the second window, switch to $TUTORIAL_HOME/content-tutorial-share.
-5. Run:

-    ```
-    ./run.sh
-    ```

-    This will start up Alfresco Share running on port 8081.
-It will automatically connect to the Alfresco server you just started, which is running on port 8080.

-Now open your browser and point it to http://localhost:8081/share.
+Now open your browser and point it to http://localhost:8080/share.
 Log in using admin/admin and let’s see what’s different.

 What’s different is that the “is sub-type” dropdown in the rule configuration panel now has our custom types and the “has aspect” dropdown now has our custom aspects.